Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/upgrades/migrations.md

    your 2.1 cluster.
 Monitor your traffic to make sure everything is going smoothly.
-5. When your traffic is fully migrated to the 2.1 cluster, decommission your old 1.5 nodes.
+5. When your traffic is fully migrated to the 2.1 cluster, decommission your old 1.5 (or 2.1.x-beta) nodes.
 6. From your 2.1 cluster, run `kong migrations finish`.
-From this point onward, it is no longer possible to start nodes in the old 1.5 cluster that still points to the same datastore.
+From this point onward, it is no longer possible to start nodes in the old 1.5 (or 2.1.x-beta) cluster that still points to the same datastore.
 Run this command _only_ when you are confident that your migration was successful.
 From now on, you can safely make Admin API requests to your 2.1 nodes.

 ### Installing 2.1 on a fresh datastore